 - Wipe down the door, paying attention to rubber gaskets and seals.
-On front loading washing machines, the door gasket is notorious for harboring mold.
+On front-loading washing machines, the door gasket is notorious for harboring mold.
 Clean all the nooks and crannies.

 - Follow the washing machine cleaner directions to clean and sanitize the drum.
-This step usually involves running your washer on a hot-water cycle.
+This step usually involves running the washer on a hot-water cycle.
 Some washers have a specific cleaning cycle; use that option when possible.

-Q. How do you deep clean a washing machine?
+Q: How do you deep clean a washing machine?

 A good deep clean involves sanitizing all inner and outer surfaces of your washer.
 A washing machine cleaner makes this task easy.
 Just follow the directions and it will do most of the work for you.

-Q. How often should you clean a washing machine?
+Q: How often should you clean a washing machine?

 Once a month is best.
 It’s also a good idea to clean your washer if someone in your household has been sick, or after a particularly germy load of laundry.

-Q. Can vinegar damage a washing machine?
+Q: Can vinegar damage a washing machine?

 Yes.
 Vinegar can damage the rubber seals or hoses in some washing machines.
-It’s best to skip the vinegar for this job, and save yourself from a potentially expensive leak or repair.
+It’s best to skip the vinegar for this job and save yourself from a potentially expensive leak or repair.

-Q. Why does my washing machine still smell after cleaning it?
+Q: Why does my washing machine still smell after cleaning it?